By Patrick Stewart

 the processing is necessary for performance of a contract to which the Data Subject is a party or taking steps at the request of the Data Subject with a view to entering into a contract;

-processing is necessary for the compliance of the legal obligation to which the Data Controller is subject; and
+processing is necessary for the compliance of a legal obligation to which the Data Controller is subject; and

 i.
 Identity and contact details of the Data Controller;